What is Six Sigma?

 - Seiton (Set in order) – Organize all items and label them according to being clutter-free.

 - Seiso (Shine) – Keep your work area clean, and inspect everything in it regularly.

-- Seiketsu (Standardize) – Write the standards that you have set, sort them, set them in order, and shine steps above.
+- Seiketsu (Standardize) – Write the standards that you have set, sort them, and set them in order.

-- Shitsuke (Sustain) – Apply and execute the standards that you have set for your company and make everyone follow it as a habit regularly.
+- Shitsuke (Sustain) – Apply and execute the standards that you have set for your company and make everyone follow them as a habit regularly.